 To avail the services of a scribe, the dyslexic candidates should attach a proper dyslexic certificate issued by any authorized Dyslexia Association (refer to Appendix A, for Authorities Empowered to Issue Certificate of Dyslexia).
-The scribe will be provided by the GATE authorities.
+Kindly refer to Section 4.4.5 for scribe related guidelines.
 The same document is required to be submitted to the admitting institution at the time of admission.
 The onus of verifying dyslexic certificate lies with the admitting institute.
-The GATE committee will not be responsible for any incorrect declaration of the dyslexic status of candidates.
+The GATE Committee will not be responsible for any incorrect declaration of the dyslexic status of candidates.